boris-korotkov/CE_AUTOMATION/project.md

   Project Name: CE_AUTOMATION

 Product Requirements Document

 Purpose:
 I want to automate daily routine and weekly event playing in Clone Evolution mobile game.
-Th automation is to work on a regular computer with Windows 11 OS and with an Android Emulator installed.
+Th automation is to work on a regular computer with Windows 10 or Windows 11 OS and with an Android Emulator installed (Bluestacks or NOX).
-The program has to by in Python and is to support BlueStacks and Nox emulators  as well as  multiple languages available in my game interface.
+The program has to by in Python and is to support multiple languages available in my game interface.

 Product overview:
-The product should allow me to run the different workflows.
-Each workflow represents an INI file with Emulator instances list and scenario items.
-A separate scenario list is to reside in the resources folder under a sub-folder which represent a language.
-I plan to create a final executable file and run it with a workflow name as an argument.
-The program is to start Emulator instances and execute the defined scenarios.
+The program should allow me to run the different workflows.
+Each workflow represents an element of daily routine like buying resources in the store, collect resources from campaign, send flowers to friends, etc. Each emulator instance may have different workflows.
+The workflows definition and emulator instance configuration is to be store externally in either INI, CFG, or JSON file.
+Since a workflow depend on game interfacee language (labels and images) it makes sense to keep workflows and respective language depended resources in a folder with language abbreviation.
+E.g., "resources\en", ""resources\ru" , etc. The emulator instance configuration should have a reference to the languge used by emulator instance.
+As soon as program is strated it should scan emulator instance configuration file, start the instances from the file one by one and execure workflows defined for each instance.
-All events are to be logged and each run is to create a log file with the timestamp in the logs sub-folder.
+All events are to be logged and each program run is to create a log file with the timestamp in the logs sub-folder.

 Stakeholders / Users:
-Myself or/nad users from the game community
+Myself or/and users from the game community

 Assumptions and Constraints :
 The game UI remains relatively static between versions.